rtsonev/MedTrace/README.md

 # MedTrace

 This DApp is intended to provide traceablity of medicinie, relying on the immutability of etherium network.
 All files storage is done through IPFS.
+This Dapp uses web3 and Metamask, so its best to have it istalled.

 AuthorityOracle - contract responsible for allowing addresses to produce, trade, sell medicine.
 ONLY authorized addresses gain access to transaction history of the medicine.